SerhiiMyronets/jenkins-ci-prod-template/Readme.md

-# Jenkins CI/CD Production Template
+# Jenkins CI Production Template

 ## 📖 About This Project